 Creating an accurate 3D model of a complex object can be difficult.
-The SOL 3D scanner helps jump-start your modeling by giving you accurately sized replica objects.
-Then, these can then be incorporate into your project, or used as a reference object in your 3D modeling software.
+The SOL and SOL PRO 3D scanner helps jump-start your modeling by giving you accurately sized replica objects.
+These can then be incorporate into your project, or used as a reference object in your 3D modeling software.

-Scan the object using the SOL 3D scanner with included software.
+Scan the object using the SOL or SOL PRO 3D scanner with included Creator software.

 Export in one of the supported formats: OBJ, STL, XYZ, DAE, and PLY files.